seyiakinrotimi/Projects/README.md

-# TestCodeCamp_Programme
+# Projects
-Repository for API Automation Test
+This is a Repository of my projects in both API and UI for using different frameworks